 Nikon AF-S 80-400mm verdict

 The Nikon AF-S 80-400/4.5-5.6G VR delivers very good optical performance throughout the zoom-range.
-But with a price at the time of writing of 2600 EUR (incl.
+But with a price at the time of writing of 2200 EUR (incl.
 19% VAT) you would expect as much.
 This resolving-power makes the lens the best performer up to its price point.
-Combined with effective image stabilization up to 200mm, fast and reliable AF, and a maximum magnification of 1:5.1 in a package that is small and light enough to be carried around all day this is the answer many have been waiting for since Nikon released the predecessor some 13 years ago.
+Combined with effective image stabilization, fast and reliable AF, and a maximum magnification of 1:5.1 in a package that is small and light enough to be carried around all day this is the answer many have been waiting for since Nikon released the predecessor some 13 years ago.

 To make it perfectly clear: This lens has clearly better optical performance and better image stabilization than its predecessor or the Sigma 120-400 or the Nikon AF-S 70-200/2.8G VR II when coupled with the TC-20E III.
-Especially compared to its predecessor which can currently be had for half the price the new zoom is much sharper especially at the long end, has a much faster AF.
+Especially compared to its predecessor which can currently be had for half the price the new zoom is much sharper especially at the long end, has a much faster AF, and a more effective image stabilization.

 Excellent image quality across a 36Mp full-frame sensor even wide open.